Jamesscn/music-tools/README.md

   - This struct also calculates the frequency of the note.
 - The audio module contains a wavetable oscillator which allows one to play certain frequencies or notes as sine waves.
   - Currently only sine waves are supported.
+  - Multiple notes can be played at the same time.
 - The scale module can make the following scales:
   - Chromatic scales
   - Diatonic scales